KindaSpoony/Codex18/docs/codex16_handshake.md

 The validator computes the SHA-256 hash of the handshake YAML and verifies it matches the expected value.
 It then checks that all activation conditions are `true`, the challenge/response pair is present and ordered correctly, and the seal phrase matches exactly.

-A bypass mode is available by setting the `CODEX_INTEGRITY_BYPASS` environment variable.
-When enabled, the YAML is parsed using `yaml.safe_load` instead of the strict regex parser.
+Audit mode is enabled by setting the `CODEX_INTEGRITY_AUDIT` environment variable.
+When active, the validator uses a strict regex parser and verifies the SHA-256 hash of the YAML.
+Without this flag, the YAML is parsed using `yaml.safe_load`.

 ## Usage